adobe/phased-testing/README.md

 Phased testing is a concept where tests can be written in a way so that they can validate major system changes.

 This library allows you to define tests in such a way, so that they can be interrupted at any point awaiting an event, and to carry on where they left off.
-More specifically based on your design he Phased tests will ensure that a scenario will work on an upgraded system no matter where it is interrupted.
+More specifically based on your design the Phased tests will ensure that a scenario will work on an upgraded system no matter where it is interrupted.

 The most common usage is for validating :
 * Upgrades